Locations: ,

 Expectations

 Part of the fun of a family session in a park is the spontaneity that can occur.
 If the children need a minute to explore and stretch their legs then I’ll want to start with some candids of them running, exploring, looking curiously into my lens.
-Once they’re warmed up we can start exploring groupings.
-Sometimes we start with group shots when one child may be freshest for fear of an impending meltdown.
-Whatever the case, we’ll play it by ear based on the circumstances.

-We ask that you please refrain commanding “smile” repeatedly or at all.
-The pressure and confusion this results in will guarantee terrible fake smiles or worse.
 I understand the desire to get results quickly during your half hour session however I’ve found that it’s fairly easy to capture natural expressions from children through different interactions that we’ll encourage or questions that we ask them.
-In my experience, it’s much more difficult for most kids to “get” posing or specific facial expression commands (Ok, maybe your kid has an amazing fake smile on command).
+In my experience, it’s difficult for most kids under 3 to “get” posing commands.
+With older kids we can demonstrate poses that they can copy.
+Don’t worry.
+It should work out.

 It’s best if you come into a family session with little or no expectations except that we’ll capture some surprising and heartwarming images during our time together.